smebberson/docker-alpine/README.md

 A vagrant image with an environment to build Docker containers running [Alpine linux][alpinelinux] and [s6][s6] process management (via [s6-overlay][s6overlay]).

+Read more about the [design of the Docker images][dockeralpinedesign] and how they help to make process management within Docker containers quick and simple.

 ## Containers

-The following describes the containers that are available and there inheritance chain:
+The following describes the containers that are available and the inheritance chain:

 ```
 | alpine-base
 ├─ alpine-apache
+├─ alpine-confd
 ├─ alpine-consul
 |  ├─ alpine-consul-ui
 |  ├─ alpine-consul-base